-Polk State College offers two Bachelor of Science programs for teacher preparation that serve individuals wishing to enter the profession.
+Polk State College offers two Bachelor of Science programs for teacher preparation.
 These programs allow students (referred to as "teacher candidates") to share knowledge and experiences in a blended learning environment that includes face-to-face, online, and hybrid class formats.
-This Handbook provides an overview of Polk State's two baccalaureate programs for future educators: the Bachelor of Science (BS) in Elementary Education and Bachelor of Science (BS) in Early Childhood Education.
-Both programs require a minimum GPA of 2.5 in the associate-degree coursework, associate degree and completion of EDF 1005 Introduction to the Teaching Profession with a grade of C or better prior to matriculation (per Florida Statutes Chapter 1004, Section 4(3)(b)).
-More detailed information related to program enrollment requirements can be found in the General Enrollment Information Section of this document.
+This Program Handbook provides an overview of Polk State's two baccalaureate programs for future educators: the Bachelor of Science (BS) in Elementary Education and Bachelor of Science (BS) in Early Childhood Education.
+Both programs require a minimum GPA of 2.5, an associate degree, and completion of EDF1005 Introduction to the Teaching Profession with a grade of C or better in order to enroll in the programs (per Florida Statutes Chapter 1004, Section 4(3)(b)).
+More detailed information related to program enrollment requirements can be found in the Program Enrollment and Admission Procedures section of this document.